nuuuwan/news_lk3_data/README.md

 *2024-02-28 07:38:00* · [`adaderanalk`](https://www.adaderana.lk/news/97581/suspect-wanted-over-mahabage-shooting-killed-in-shootout-with-stf) · `en`

-A person wanted in connection with the recent shooting incident in Mahabage and was also wanted for several other crimes, has been shot dead by STF personnel during an exchange of fire at Sooriyawewa this morning (Feb.28), police said.
+A former army soldier wanted in connection with the recent shooting incident in Mahabage and was also wanted for several other crimes, has been shot dead by STF personnel during an exchange of fire at Sooriyawewa this morning (Feb.28), police said.

 He is suspected to be the motorcycle rider in the shooting which took place on Feb.
 21 near a meat shop in Elapitiwala Junction, Mahabage that killed the shop owner.

-A special raid was launched in the early hours of the day after the STF received intelligence information revealing the suspect’s hideout near Andigama Tank in Sooriyawewa.
+A special raid was launched in the early hours of the day after the STF received intelligence information revealing the suspect’s hideout in the vicinity of Andigama Tank in Sooriyawewa.
 As the STF officers approached, the 45-year-old had opened fire, forcing them to retaliate.

 In the shootout, one STF officer and the suspect were wounded but the latter succumbed to injuries shortly after being rushed to the Sooriyawewa Hospital.